 Bachelor of Arts (BA), Degree in Psychology and Business, Western Kentucky University

 Master in Science of Social Work (MSSW), University of Louisville, Kentucky

-I have 20 years of experience in the mental health field.
-Before starting my own practice, I worked for two other counseling agencies and always received positive feedback from supervisors as well as clientele.
-Prior to that I worked for the Cabinet for Health and Family Services to help the families in Warren County work has healthy units.
-I was a supervisor over an investigative/ongoing unit where I was responsible for approximately 400 cases a month.
-I also was an expert witness in the court system where I testified in around 600 jury trials to determine cognitive abilities of individuals and give recommendations.
-I have assisted victims of domestic violence and individuals dealing with major life changes.
+Susan has 20 years of experience in the mental health field.
+Before starting her own practice, She worked for two other counseling agencies and always received positive feedback from supervisors as well as clientele.
+Prior to that she worked for the Cabinet for Health and Family Services to help the families in Warren County work has healthy units.
+She was a supervisor over an investigative/ongoing unit where she was responsible for approximately 400 cases a month.
+Susan also was an expert witness in the court system where she testified in around 600 jury trials to determine cognitive abilities of individuals and give recommendations.
+She has assisted victims of domestic violence and individuals dealing with major life changes.

-I have a wealth of volunteer experience working with the elderly, high risk populations, and supervision.
-I am currently working with a local jail to establish a peer support program, mentoring, case management and have extensive knowledge of the stresses inherent within the law enforcement industry.
-In addition, I am a board member for Mental Health and Aging Coalition.
+Susan has a wealth of volunteer experience working with the elderly, high risk populations, and supervision.
+She is currently working with a local jail to establish a peer support program, mentoring, case management and have extensive knowledge of the stresses inherent within the law enforcement industry.
+In addition, she is a board member for Mental Health and Aging Coalition.

-I have vast experience counseling clients with depression, anxiety, post-traumatic stress disorder, family issues, couple issues and behavior modification.
-My background enables me to be an extremely effective clinical social worker who is comfortable counseling diverse groups of people.
+Susan has a vast experience counseling clients with depression, anxiety, post-traumatic stress disorder, family issues, couple issues and behavior modification.
+Her background enables her to be an extremely effective clinical social worker who is comfortable counseling diverse groups of people.